electricimp/Utilities/README.md

 ### utilities.impType(*[returnAString]*) ###

 This function returns the type of imp on which your code is running.
+Agents have a value of zero.
+Cellular imps are counted from 100, so an impC001 will return the integer 101, not 1, to avoid clashes with other imps, all of which return their correct number.

 #### Parameters ####